sourcegraph/tf-k8s-configs/README.md

 `aws eks update-kubeconfig --region $REGION --name $CLUSTER_NAME`

+4. Run `kubectl config current-context` to see the current context
-4. Run `kubectl cluster-info` to test if it worked.
+5. (Optionally) Run `kubectl cluster-info` to see information about the current cluster